rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 Except for the root node, any node in a rooted tree of nodes always has at least one ancestor.
 Because of that, and with regards to the ancestors of a top-level node, no additional requirements are added.
-That is, if this case is limited to the exit event of the first/nearest ancestor (i.e. parent node).
+That is, if this case is limited to the exit event of the first/nearest ancestor (i.e. its parent node).

-Any attempt to use the exit event of any other ancestor will add an additional requirement.
+Any attempt to use the exit event of any other ancestor will add a structural requirement.
 That is, because from the perspective of the definition of a sectioning node, other ancestors are not guaranteed to exist.
 Put differently, a sectioning node, unless defined otherwise, can be a direct descendant of